elrevert/Aurora/README.md

 ## Regarding Bug Support

-I built this primarily for my own personal use as a full-time mix engineer.
+I built this primarily for my own personal use.
 While I will *try* to provide bug support where I can, I'm not a software engineer.
 Feel free to make suggestions for features but whether or not they will be implemented will be determined entirely by how much I would personally value them and if they match my workflow.

 ## Changelog